dhivyada/haskell_dojos/functional-programming-haskell/reduction_function_and_lists.md

+> Part 1.8

 #Reduction, Functions and Lists
 #Reduction
 A model of program execution

-    A programmer needs a concrete model for how a program is executed.
+* A programmer needs a concrete model for how a program is executed.
-    For imperative programs, we can execute statement by statement, keeping track of the values of variables (the stack) and where we are in the program (the program counter).
+* For imperative programs, we can execute statement by statement, keeping track of the values of variables (the stack) and where we are in the program (the program counter).
-    Functional programs don’t have statements!
+* Functional programs don’t have statements!
-    The mechanism for executing functional programs is reduction.
+* The mechanism for executing functional programs is reduction.

-Reduction
+###Reduction

 Reduction is the process of converting an expression to a simpler form.
 Conceptually, an expression is reduced by simplifying one reducible expression (called “redex”) at a time.
 Each step is called a reduction, and we’ll use -- > to show the result.